rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

     The key here is that you can use as many of the 2 through 6 headings as necessary, but only **ONE** level 1 heading.
 While the document will appear correct with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side will **NOT** display correctly (or sometimes at all) with more than one.
 Keep this in mind when writing your documents.

+!!! warning "A note about supported HTML elements"

+    There are HTML elements that are technically supported in markdown.
+Some of these are described in this document where no markdown syntax exists to replace them.
+These supported HTML tags should be used rarely, because markdown linters will complain about them in a document.
+For example:

+    * Inline HTML [element name]

+    If you find yourself needing to use a supported HTML element, see if you can find another way to write your document that will not use HTML elements.
+If you must use them, it is still allowed.

 ## Admonitions

 Admonitions are special visual "boxes" that allow you to call attention to important facts and highlight them.
 Following are types of admonitions: